alexwlchan/alexwlchan.net/src/_posts/2015/2015-11-02-quick-shell-docker.md

 ---
+category: Shell scripting
+date: 2015-11-02 22:07:00 +0000
 layout: post
-date: 2015-11-02 22:07:00 +0000
 summary: A Bash function for quickly getting shell access to Docker containers.
 tags: docker bash shell-scripting
 title: Quick shell access for Docker containers
-category: Programming and code
 ---

 In the last few weeks, I've been spending a lot of time working with Docker containers.